dfinity/motoko/design/Memory.md

    Cons:
    1. bad interaction with language-internal GC (mutates large portions of the memory)
+   2. does not extend to Tables (contains position-dependent physical pointers)
-   2. no clear migration path to Wasm GC heap
+   3. no obvious migration path to Wasm GC heap
-   3. high dependency on VM specifics (and internals?)
+   4. high dependency on VM specifics (and internals?)

 #### *Selectable* implementation of persistence